 Emma Tarlo has recently been interviewed by Stefanie Sinclair (Open University) about attitudes among British Muslims towards veiling, fashion and the commercialisation of the hijab.
 The audio interviews are available for listening or download from the Open University or iTunes, and will feature in an Open University course entitled 'Why is religion contoversial?'

-Dress, Identity, the Body, Materiality
+Dress, the Body, Materiality

 The Politics of Urban Space

 Another significant strand of Emma Tarlo’s work concerns the politics of urban space.
-In the mid to late 1990s she lived in Delhi for 3 years and was involved in collective and individual research about the city, focusing in particular on the lives and narratives of people who had been displaced through the massive "slum clearance" and "family planning" drives of the mid 1970s.
-The research which was archival, visual and ethnographic explored the relationship between official histories, archival records, local narratives and lived experiences and is published in her book, Unsettling Memories: narratives of the Emergency (2003) which can also be read as an anthropological investigation and critique of state practices and their consequences.
+In the mid to late 1990s, she lived in Delhi for 3 years and was involved in collective and individual research about the city, focusing in particular on the lives and narratives of people who had been displaced through the massive "slum clearance" and "family planning" drives of the mid-1970s.
+The research which was archival, visual and ethnographic explored the relationship between official histories, archival records, local narratives and lived experiences and is published in her book, Unsettling Memories: Narratives of the Emergency (2003) which can also be read as an anthropological investigation and critique of state practices and their consequences.

 Recent Collective Research Projects

 2007-09 - Islamic Fashion in Europe: The Politics of Presence

 This NORFACE-funded research project, directed by Annelies Moors, formed part of the NORFACE Programme The Re-emergence of Religion as a social force in Europe?

 This AHRC–funded project, directed by Reina Lewis, formed part of the AHRC Religion and Society programme.